roborgain1/California-Wildfires-and-Climate-Change/README.md

 ### - Investigating the effects of climate change on wildfires in California.
 #### - What is the effect of prolonged drought in California on the severity and frequency of wildfires?
 #### - What communities are affected by wildfires and how?
 #### - What is the effect of increasing global temperatures on wildfire severity and frequency?
-#### - What is the effect of decreased air quality on health?
 #### - Have wildfires intensified in recent years?
 #### - How can we reduce wildfires in California?